 NAZARÉ, LAND OF THE SEA

-It's impossible to talk about Nazaré without talking about the sea.
-It is part of its daily life, its people, its customs and its knowledge.
-And today, when the town has embraced modernity and contemporaneity, the sea is still present in tourism, in the cultural offer and in everything that happens in the town.
+It is impossible to talk about Nazaré without mentioning the sea.
+The ocean is an integral part of its daily life, its people, its traditions, and its knowledge.
+Even today, as the town embraces modernity and contemporary life, the sea remains ever-present in its tourism, cultural offerings, and everything that happens in the village.

-Fishing continues to be Nazaré's main economic activity and, as such, the nets on the beach, the trawlers moored in the harbor and the women selling fish in the street are all part of the town's very particular landscape.
-Nazaré lives off the sea, for better or for worse, and it even marks the architecture of the town, built facing it but sheltered from the wind.
-The houses are white, to protect themselves from the heat, but they also use strong colors, which were also used by the fishermen on their boats.
+Fishing continues to be Nazaré’s main economic activity, and as such, fishing nets on the beach, trawlers docked in the harbor, and women selling fish on the streets are all part of the town’s distinctive landscape.
+Nazaré lives by and for the sea, for better or worse, and the ocean even influences the town’s architecture.
+The houses face the sea but are sheltered from the wind.
+They are painted white to protect against the heat, often accented with bold colors—those same colors fishermen once used on their boats.

-Meanwhile, the sea brought another added value to Nazaré.
-Surfing emerged in the town, finding a perfect location there, where the natural conditions, the climate and the state of the sea combine to create the ideal setting for all practitioners of this sport, from professionals to amateurs.
-Nazaré is also home to super waves, the famous giant waves that challenge the most daring surfers.
-In recent years, several world records have been broken by surfing the biggest waves in history.
-Garrett McNamara has already become an ambassador for Nazaré and the country itself.
+In the meantime, the sea has brought another major asset to Nazaré: surfing.
+The town has become a perfect spot for the sport, offering ideal natural conditions, a favorable climate, and the right sea states for surfers of all levels, from amateurs to professionals.
+Moreover, Nazaré is home to the super waves—the famous giant waves that challenge the most daring surfers.
+In recent years, multiple world records have been broken here, with surfers riding some of the largest waves in history.
+Garrett McNamara has already become an ambassador of Nazaré and of Portugal itself.

 THE PEARL OF THE WEST